15 Out-of-the-Box Weekend Getaways for Austinites

 102 Rockin River Rd., Castell, TX

 Get a taste of cabin life at Llano County’s El Castell Cabins, where guests can indulge in fun activities like kayaking, biking and fly fishing.
-The four cabins are a great fit for couples or smaller groups, while the large house on property is superb for extended families reuniting in the Hill Country.
+The four cabins are a great fit for couples or smaller group getaways, while the large house on property is superb for extended families reuniting in the Hill Country.

 Bonus: For a longer drive